arturgoms/sevenapps-challenge/SQL_QUESTIONS.md

 SELECT p.name as person, c.name as company, c.head_count FROM company as c LEFT JOIN work_history as w
 	on c.id = w.company_id
-LEFT JOIN "Person" as p
+LEFT JOIN person as p
 	on p.id = w.person_id
 where title LIKE '%founder%'
 GROUP BY